Holm of Skaw

 The Holm of Skaw is a small islet off the northeast coast of the island of Unst.

 It is just northeast of the settlement of Skaw.

 The island is 57 ft in height.

-There is a lighthouse on the island.
+There is a small solar-powered unmanned lighthouse on the islet, which is managed and regularly maintained by the Northern Lighthouse Board.

-Tidal currents are slack between Holm of Skaw and Herma Ness at high water, and the passage may be made by small boats.
+Tidal currents are slack between the Holm of Skaw and Herma Ness at high water, and the passage may be made by small boats.

 The Skaw Röst, a dangerous tidal race, forms off the shore of the Holm of Skaw and Lamba Ness.